Home – IT skills in Brighton & Hove

-Find places to get online, learn how to use your own device better or improve your internet skills like searching, email, social media, form-filling, finding jobs, shopping and paying bills.
-Many sessions FREE!
+Find IT classes and places to get online.
+Learn how to use a computer, laptop, tablet or smartphone or improve your IT skills like searching, email, social media, form-filling, finding jobs, shopping and paying bills.
+Many classes FREE!

 Older people – Friends of the Elderly grant criteria include Digital Connection grants to help older people get online and stay connected.
 They can be used towards the cost of equipment such as tablets and smartphones as well as broadband costs.

 Disabled people – RNIB offer means-tested grants to registered blind or partially sighted people for useful technology that can help them live independently e.g. mobile phones or accessibility software.